oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 The `withProperty` and `withLazyProperty` methods return an optimization entry that holds the provided named properties.
-The returned optimization entry can be further extended with more properties, and its `report` method should be called afterwards.
+The returned optimization entry can be further extended with more properties, and its `report` method should be called afterward.
 The value of the property can be any `String`-convertible object.
 Property keys should be in `camelCase`.

 If the computation of the value is costly, use the `withLazyProperty` method, which accepts a `Supplier<Object>` instead.
 If logging is enabled, the supplier is evaluated immediately.
 Otherwise, it is never evaluated.